Huawei has replaced thousands of U.S.-banned parts in its products, founder says

 Ren made the remarks in a talk to Chinese technology experts on Feb.
 24, the university said.
 The university posted the transcript on its website on Friday.
 A U.S.-based Huawei representative did not immediately respond to a request for comment on Friday.

-Ren said Huawei invested $23.8 billion in R&D in 2022, and "as our profitability improves, we'll continue to increase R&D spending."
+Ren said Huawei invested $23.8 billion in research and development in 2022, and "as our profitability improves, we'll continue to increase R&D spending."

-The reports come after analysts said that Huawei showed off 5G telecommunications equipment at an industry conference in Barcelona in which all of the chips on its circuit boards had their origins obscured.
+The founder said the company had built its own enterprise resource planning system, called MetaERP.
+To launch in April, it will help run its core business functions, including finance, supply chain and manufacturing operations.

+Ren said Huawei has no plans to launch a rival to the wildly popular large language model AI ChatGPT, but said Microsoft Corp MSFT.O, the backer of the application's developer OpenAI, would not be the only dominant player.
+He said Huawei is focusing on being the "underlying computing power platform" of AI.

-(Reporting by Stephen Nellis in San Francisco and Krystal Hu in New York; Editing by Cynthia Osterman)
+(Reporting by Stephen Nellis in San Francisco and Krystal Hu in New York; Editing by Cynthia Osterman and William Mallard)

 ((Stephen.Nellis@thomsonreuters.com;))